WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 requests and responses, receiving requests and responses, and setting header fields and bodies.
 That's it.

-# Domain Model
+# Web Resource Model

-The domain model for RIPT is based on the interplay between three key resources held by the server.
+The web resource model for RIPT is based on the interplay between three key resources held by the server.
 These are the TG, the handler, and the call.